scala/docs.scala-lang/contribute/hacker-guide.md

 Tools like Scaladoc also welcome contributions.
 Unfortunately these smaller projects have less developer documentation.
 In these cases, the best thing to do is to directly explore the code base (which often contains documentation as inline comments) or to write to the appropriate maintainers for pointers.

-### Interlude ###
+### Interlude

-To fix [the bug I'm interested in](https://issues.scala-lang.org/browse/SI-6725) I've tracked the `StringContext.f` interpolator down to a macro implemented in `MacroImplementations.scala`.
-There I noticed that the interpolator only processes conversions, but not tokens like `%n`.
+To fix [the bug we're interested in](https://issues.scala-lang.org/browse/SI-6725).
+Let's say we've tracked the `StringContext.f` interpolator down to a macro implemented in `MacroImplementations.scala`, and there we notice that the interpolator only processes conversions, but not tokens like `%n`.
 Looks like an easy fix.

     18:44 ~/Projects/scala/sandbox (ticket/6725)$ git diff